hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/subqueries-new.md

 - **Common Table Expressions (CTEs)**: Common Table Expressions greatly simplify the use and reuse of table expressions by naming them in advance, and using them later.
 Plain and recursive CTEs  are implemented.

 - **Lateral Joins**: Inner and outer lateral joins are implemented.
-Since not all database engine supports them LiveSQL limits its use to specific engines and specific versions of them.
+Since not all database engines support them LiveSQL limits its use to specific engines and specific versions of them.
 In short, LiveSQL support lateral joins for the following databases:
     - Oracle 12c1 or newer
     - DB2 LUW 10.5 or newer
     - PostgreSQL 9.3 or newer